-Highways England is looking to engage with companies of all sizes who might be interested in working on the Lower Thames Crossing project.
+Highways England is supporting SMEs interested in working on the Lower Thames Crossing

-However, it is important that SMEs (and companies of all sizes) get involved now and register their interest on Bravo so they can:
+It is also important that SMEs (and companies of all sizes) register their interest on the Highways England procurement portal, Bravo, so they can:

 - Stay updated on the progress of the project, and receive information at the same time as everyone else who has registered interest

 - Get ready for when tenders go out